Warning: This article contains spoilers.

 But after watching the film I have to admit – my words here will most certainly fall short of conveying the wisdom and depth that 'Won’t You Be My Neighbor ?' conveys.
 So that won’t be my intention.
 Instead I want to convey that this is a true piece of theological art.
 A life depicted in praise to God.

-If 'Won’t You Be My Neighbor?' doesn’t win award after award this year I will be absolutely stunned.
+I was absolutely stunned when 'Won’t You Be My Neighbor?' was snubbed this year at the Oscars, but it did win the Spirit Award for Best Documentary.
 It is well crafted and uses a nice mix of old footage and new commentary.
 More importantly though it tells the compelling story of a humble man who sought to help be a repairer of humanity and creation by helping children through the formative stages of life.

 Numerous elements of the movie stood out to me.
 The deep wisdom of Rogers in loving others in ways that brings forth the question – who is this man really?
 The deep reverence for the connectivity that allows us to be the people we are.
 The deep internal struggle to believe that continuing on was not only possible but necessary.

 The film also highlights moments in Rogers' life where he convinces others of such importance.
 From the 1969 Senate Subcommittee hearing where he single-handedly won PBS twenty million dollars in funding

 to his Dartmouth Commencement speech where he dispenses wisdom to the graduates like a true Apostle of Christ.
 Take few minutes to listen and read through that speech and enrich your life.